 Abstract.
-Organic matter-mineral associations stabilize much of the carbon stored globally in soils.
+Organic matter-mineral associations stabilize much of the carbon (C) stored globally in soils.
 Metastable short-range-order (SRO) minerals such as allophane and ferrihydrite provide one mechanism for long-term stabilization of organic matter in young soil.
-However, in soils with few SRO minerals and a predominance of crystalline alumino-silicate or Fe (and Al) oxyhydroxides C turnover should be governed by chemisorption with those minerals.
-Here we evaluate the role of different minerals on the amount and mean turnover time (TT) of C estimated from radiocarbon data in ancient soils sampled in Kruger National Park, South Africa.
-We measured 14C in bulk soil, and fractions separated by density into free particulate and mineral-associated components.
-In parallel, we used chemical extractions of bulk soils to quantify Fe oxyhydroxides and SRO minerals.
-Because of our interest in the role of silicate clay mineralogy, particularly smectite (2:1) and kaolinite (1:1), we separately quantified the mineralogy of the clay-sized fraction using XRD and measured radiocarbon on the same fraction.
-Density separation demonstrated that 40-70% of bulk soil C for granites, nephelinite and dry gabbro soils and >80% in other soils was associated with minerals.
-Organic C from surface soils strongly associated with this clay-sized fraction had mean TT averaging 1020 \pm 460 years; more than 40% of the minerals identified in the same fraction were smectite (2:1 clays).
-The mean TT of C in this fraction increased with the amount of smectite it contained, indicating that 2:1 clays were associated with C of greater ages than the other mineral phases present in clay-sized material.
-Summed over the bulk soil profile, we found that smectite content also correlated with the mean TT of bulk soil C across varied lithologies.
-Thus, carbon strongly associated with smectite (2:1) clays can explain much of the variation in the age of soil C.
+However, in soils with few SRO minerals and a predominance of crystalline aluminosilicate or Fe (and Al) oxyhydroxide, C turnover should be governed by chemisorption with those minerals.
+Here, we correlate mineral composition from soils containing small amounts of SRO minerals with mean turnover time (TT) of C estimated from radiocarbon ( $^{14}$ C) in bulk soil, free light fraction and mineral-associated organic matter.
+We varied the mineral amount and composition by sampling ancient soils formed on different lithologies in arid to subhumid climates in Kruger National Park (KNP), South Africa.
+Mineral contents in bulk soils were assessed using chemical extractions to quantify Fe oxyhydroxides and SRO minerals.
+Because of our interest in the role of silicate clay mineralogy, particularly smectite (2:1) and kaolinite (1:1), we separately quantified the mineralogy of the clay-sized fraction using X-ray diffraction (XRD) and measured C on the same fraction.

+Density separation demonstrated that mineral associated C accounted for 40-70% of bulk soil organic C in A and B1 horizons for granite, nephelinite and arid-zone gabbro soils, and >80\% in other soils.
+Organic matter strongly associated with the isolated clay-sized fraction represented only 9-47% of the bulk soil C. The mean TT of C strongly associated with the clay-sized fraction increased with the amount of smectite (2:1 clays); in samples with >40\% smectite it averaged $1020 \pm 460$ years.
+The C not strongly associated with clay-sized minerals, including a combination of low-density C, the C associated with minerals of sizes between 2 μm and 2 cm (including Fe oxyhydroxides as coatings), and C removed from clay-sized material by 2% hydrogen peroxide had TTs averaging $190 \pm 190$ years in surface horizons.
+Summed over the bulk soil profile, we found that smectite content correlated with the mean TT of bulk soil C across varied lithologies.
+The SRO mineral content in KNP soils was generally very low, except for the soils developed on gabbros under more humid climate that also had very high Fe and C contents with a surprisingly short, mean C TTs.
+In younger landscapes, SRO minerals are metastable and sequester C for long timescales.
+We hypothesize that in the KNP, SRO minerals represent a transient stage of mineral evolution and therefore lock up C for a shorter time.